-Bonded asbestos products are made from a bonding compound (such as cement) mixed with a small proportion (usually less than 15%) of asbestos.
-Bonded asbestos products are solid, rigid and non-friable, and cannot be crumbled, pulverised or reduced to powder by hand pressure.
+Non-friable asbestos products are made from a bonding compound (such as cement) mixed with a small proportion (usually less than 15%) of asbestos.
+Non-friable asbestos products are solid, rigid and non-friable, and cannot be crumbled, pulverised or reduced to powder by hand pressure.
 The asbestos fibres are tightly bound in the product and are not normally released into the air.

-Common names for bonded asbestos products are 'fibro', 'asbestos cement' and 'AC sheeting'.
+Common names for non-friable asbestos cement products are 'fibro', 'asbestos cement' and 'AC sheeting'.

-However, when bonded asbestos products are damaged or badly weathered (including hail damage), areas may become friable.
+However, when non-friable asbestos products are damaged or badly weathered (including hail damage), they may become friable.